Instructors Are Key

 Jack, call sign “Just The Tip”, sharing the love.

-Rupert Covell, Sailing Instructor
+Rupert Covell, Senior Sailing Instructor

 This is Rupert.
 He’s from Yorkshire.
 He’s a special kid our Rupert.
 Like all Sailing Virgins instructors, Rupert has spent a few seasons working as a skipper for The Yacht Week.
 More recently he and a few partners started The BucketLust: a week of sailing plus the odd party every now and then.
 Rupert hails from the UK and holds instructor qualifications (including catamaran endorsement) with the American Sailing Association.